 - 2.1 Licensing authorities should look to the police as the main source of advice on crime and disorder.
 They should also seek to involve the local Community Safety Partnership (CSP). - 2.2 In the exercise of their functions, licensing authorities should seek to co-operate with the Security Industry Authority ("SIA") as far as possible and consider adding relevant conditions to licences where appropriate.
 The SIA also plays an important role in preventing crime and disorder by ensuring that door supervisors are properly licensed and, in partnership with police and other agencies, that security companies are not being used as fronts for serious and organised criminal activity.
 This may include making specific enquiries or visiting premises through intelligence led operations in conjunction with the police, local authorities and other partner agencies.
 Similarly, the provision of requirements for door supervision may be appropriate to ensure that people who are drunk, drug dealers or people carrying firearms do not enter the premises and ensuring that the police are kept informed. - 2.3 Conditions should be targeted on deterrence and preventing crime and disorder.
 For example, where there is good reason to suppose that disorder may take place, the presence of closed-circuit television (CCTV) cameras both inside and immediately outside the premises can actively deter disorder, nuisance, anti-social behaviour and crime generally.
 Some licence holders may wish to have cameras on their premises for the prevention of crime directed against the business itself, its staff, or its customers.
-But any condition may require a broader approach, and it may be appropriate to ensure that the precise location of cameras is set out on plans to ensure that certain areas are properly covered and there is no subsequent dispute over the terms of the condition.

-- 2.4 The inclusion of radio links and ring-round phone systems should be considered an appropriate condition for public houses, bars and nightclubs operating in city and town centre leisure areas with a high density of licensed premises.
-These systems allow managers of licensed premises to communicate instantly with the police and facilitate a rapid response to any disorder which may be endangering the customers and staff on the premises. - 2.5 In the context of crime and disorder and public safety, the preservation of order on premises may give rise to genuine concerns about the ability of the management team with responsibility for the maintenance of order.
-This may occur, for example, on premises where there are very large numbers of people and alcohol is supplied for consumption, or in premises where there are public order problems. - 2.6 Conditions relating to the management competency of designated premises supervisors should not normally be attached to premises licences.
+But any condition may require a broader approach, and it may be appropriate to ensure that the precise location of cameras is set out on plans to ensure that certain areas are properly covered and there is no subsequent dispute over the terms of the condition. - 2.4 The inclusion of radio links and ring-round phone systems should be considered an appropriate condition for public houses, bars and nightclubs operating in city and town centre leisure areas with a high density of licensed premises.
+These systems allow managers of licensed premises to communicate instantly with the police and facilitate a rapid response to any disorder which may be endangering the customers and staff on the premises. - 2.5 Conditions relating to the management competency of designated premises supervisors should not normally be attached to premises licences.
 The designated premises supervisor is the key person who will usually be responsible for the day to day management of the premises by the premises licence holder, including the prevention of disorder.
-A condition of this kind may only be justified as appropriate in rare circumstances where it can be demonstrated that, in the circumstances associated with particular premises, poor management competency could give rise to issues of crime and disorder and public safety. - 2.7 It will normally be the responsibility of the premises licence holder as an employer, and not the licensing authority, to ensure that the managers appointed at the premises are competent and appropriately trained.
-However, licensing authorities must ensure that they do not stray outside their powers and duties under the 2003 Act.
-This is important to ensure the portability of the personal licence and the offences set out in the 2003 Act and to ensure, for example, that the prevention of disorder is in sharp focus for all managers, licence holders and clubs.
+A condition of this kind may only be justified as appropriate in rare circumstances where it can be demonstrated that, in the circumstances associated with particular premises, poor management competency could give rise to issues of crime and disorder and public safety. - 2.7 The objectives to crime under the Licensing Act 2003 would include taking measures to prevent incidents of spiking which would usually be prosecuted under 23 and 24 of the Offences Against the Persons Act 1861, and under 61 of the Sexual Offences Act 2003.
+The following examples are within the range of behaviours that would be considered spiking.
+The list is not exhaustive: - Putting alcohol into someone's drink without their knowledge or permission